Medically reviewed on March 7, 2017

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-To treat premenstrual dysphoric disorder, the usual dose of Prozac Weekly is once daily while you are having your period, or 14 days before you expect your period to start.
+To treat premenstrual dysphoric disorder, the usual dose of fluoxetine is once daily while you are having your period, or 14 days before you expect your period to start.
 Follow your doctor's instructions.

 It may take up to 4 weeks before your symptoms improve.
 Keep using the medication as directed and tell your doctor if your symptoms do not improve.